joyent/triton-kbmapi/docs/index.md

 }
 ```

-Note that in this initial case, the values for `recovery_tokens[0].created` and `recovery_tokens[0].activated` are the same, b/c this is the value we used for the initial CN setup.
+Note that in this initial case, the values for `recovery_tokens[0].created` and
+`recovery_tokens[0].activated` are the same, because this is the value we used
+for the initial CN setup.

-If we have the need to generate another recovery token for this same PIV token, while the same configuration object is active, we'll have the following modification to the PIV token's `recovery_tokens` member:
+If we have the need to generate another recovery token for this same PIV token,
+while the same configuration object is active, we'll have the following
+modification to the PIV token's `recovery_tokens` member:

 ```
 {